 Guide to Creating MapRun Courses

 To create a course for use by MapRun, you need both a geo-referenced base map in KMZ format, and a course in KML format.
 This guide aims to provide an introduction as to how this can be done, starting with informal course creation, as well as discussing methods used to create more formal, public courses.
-It broadly follows the guidance provided on the MapRunners Step by Step Guide page, but with a focus on easy course creation using OpenOrienteeringMap or OpenOrienteering Mapper and Google Earth.
+It broadly follows the guidance provided on the MapRunners Step by Step Guide page, but with a focus on easy course creation using OpenOrienteeringMap or OpenOrienteering Mapper and either the MapRun Create KML tool or Google Earth (GE).
 However I do discuss a number of other approaches, depending on the resources and programs available.
 Hopefully this will encourage people to create their own courses, and then challenge their friends to attempt them, as well as to provide an introduction to the process needed to create MapRun courses more generally.

 Contents